zampolli75/indigo/_posts/2017-02-03-create-bot-claudia.md

 {% endhighlight %}

 <br>
 To deploy the bot on AWS we'll need to use the claudia library.
-I intalled the library as a global one and use it only as a development dependency for my project.
-If you already have claudia installed on your machine you might want to update it to the lastest release.
+I installed the library as a global one and use it only as a development dependency for my project.
+If you already have claudia installed on your machine, you might want to update it to the latest release.

 {% highlight shell %}
 #install claudia